MM263/mm263-portfolio/content/blog/case-study-checkout/index.md

 ## Credit Card Form

-- First of all, let's tweak the fonts.
-I find Work Sans a little bit more elegant while keeping the same serious tone.
+- First of all, we need to find a font that is similar to the original as we are working with a picture.
+Speaking of work, I find Work Sans a little bit more elegant while keeping the same serious tone.
 Also, let's keep things consistent - right now it seems to me that checkbox label uses some kind of condensed font and we will change it to Work Sans as well.
-- Let's tone down the boldness a notch.
+- Let's tone down the boldness a notch all over the place.
 There is no real need to make inputs fields and checkbox label bold.
 - There are some inconsistencies in spacing in input fields.
 Let's fix that and align input values a little bit more towards the bottom.
-- We also should capitalize second words everywhere, as it is the convention for the English language.
+- We also should capitalize second words everywhere, as it is the most common way to handle titles and buttons in English language.

 There is something else that we could do with the form.
-I really appreciate Stripe's approach of a single line credit card input (try it out, it's interactive):
+I really appreciate Stripe's approach of a single line credit card input where cursor jumps between inputs (try it out, it's interactive):

 <CreditCardForm />